 Captions serves its literal purpose in data training, the model reads your captions with the image and learnes how the image is described.
 This enables the model to not only start to understand information in the image, eg what type of flower should look like what, but also enable your model to better understand the prompt that you are giving it.
 One of the strategies I used to train my model was to use the prompts I would use to generate that image as the caption, following the exact same format.
 This essentially means, if I were to type in that prompt to the maschine again, it has seen it before and can correlate it to an image it has been trained on, allowing it to better mimic that image, ultimately making the image more realistic.

-This is image ghconfnu(7) and later ghconfnu_v2(10) and ghconfnu_v3(1), an image I really liked, and used for all three versions of the model. below however you can see how the captions for this image envolved over time.
+This is image ghconfnu(7) and later ghconfnu_v2(10) and ghconfnu_v3(1), an image that was very representive of a red bouque and therefore used for all three versions of the model.

-you can see that, I reaized I could just use the prompt format as the caption of the image in ghconfnu_v2, while in ghconfnu_v3, I added more details to the description which enabled me to tweak the image details to my preferences.
+Below you can see that how the captions have evolved.
+I realized I could just use the prompt format as the caption of the image in ghconfnu_v2, while in ghconfnu_v3, I added more details to the description which enabled me to tweak the image details to my preferences.